Spezialissimo/gnam.my/README.md

-# gnam.my
+# Gnam.my - A simple cooking-related social
-Gnam.my - A simple cooking-related social
+Gnam.my is a simple social about cooking written in PHP